tryscer/flock/flock-music.md

 *(take out the papers and the trash!)*

 I say, “it’s all so alive!”
-	Tim says, “alright, Peggy Sue, don’t embarrass us in front of the cool cats”.
+	Tim says, “Alright, Peggy Sue, don’t embarrass us in front of the cool cats”.
-	Eddie says, “since when do you know cool cats?”
+	Eddie says, “Since when do you know any cool cats?”
 	We walk through the midway, moving between pockets of PA sound.
-The Coasters are playing *Yakkity Yak*.
-We stare at the stalls selling Friend Chicken and funnel cakes and pulled pork sandwiches and the kids enjoying themselves on the Tilt-a-Wheel and the merry-go-rounds.
+We stare at the stalls selling Friend Chicken and funnel cakes and pulled pork sandwiches and at the kids enjoying themselves on the Tilt-a-Wheel and the merry-go-round.
 I watch the midway, bustling with a huge throng of people, young parents with babies and old people and gangs of teenagers like us, all black.
-When we pass by them we get curious, reserved looks.
-As we walk through the crowd, people keep their distance.
+When we pass by them we get curious, reserved looks; people keep their distance.
 We are in a bubble in the crowd.
 	“Bet you want a ride on the merry-go-round, Peaches,” says Barry.
-	“We said we don’t call me that, Bartholimio,” I say, “and as a matter of fact, I very much like to go on the merry-go-round.”
+	“We said we don’t call me that, Bartholimio,” I say, “and as a matter of fact, I would very much like to go on the merry-go-round.”
 I give Tim a look I hope will convey forlorning, a word I learned from a book.
 	“Well, tough luck, *Alice*, we’re here to do a job and go home.”
 	“Do a job,” says Cindy, “then watch an amazing show, and *then* go home.
 	“Right,” says Tim.
 	“And before that,” says Eleanore, “maybe watch the biggest pumpkin awards.
 You guys got that down here, right?”
 	“Very funny, city girl.”
 	“And no talking to strangers, I mean it,” says Barry.
-	A stranger walks by, says, “Who wanna talk to *you*?” then walks away.
+	A stranger walks by, says, “Who wanna talk to *you*?” and walks away.

 Over a prominent double-width stall, between a barbecue stall and a ring-toss stall, stands the white banner and hexagonal logo of Buzz Cigarettes.
 We lean on an empty booth’s stall and watch the pretty girls in the ugly yellow dresses, giving away samples.
 	“…I enlisted them myself,” says Barry.
 “All college girls, from Bennet College back at Greensboro, all polite, fine, fully capable of representing the Buzz Cigarettes brand…”